fergbrain/countdown-timer/readme.txt

 = 3.0 =
 Release date: 6/??/2012

+ * Rewrote plugin as a class, this should provide better code readability for users who wish to contribute
  * On-hover date localization is now completed.
 Thanks to [pwesolek] for the patch.
+ * date_default_timezone_set will no longer throw an error if the timezone string is not set
+ * JS now passed as JSON
  * Updated language files
  * Updated readme instructions for installation and usage
+ * Added banner graphic for WordPress directory

 = 2.4.3 =
 Release Date: 3/10/2012